Bacto/serviceshub-sms-twilio/README.md

 Notes:

-- numbers "from" and "to" are international numbers format, ie. +33xxxxxxxxx for a french number.
+- Numbers "from" and "to" are international numbers format, ie. +33xxxxxxxxx for a french number.

 - If you set async to true, the micro service will not wait for SMS to be sent.
 It's fast but you will not notice if there is an error.